 Most gyms should have some form of chest press machine.
 By wrapping a red or blue strength band around the back of the machine and on to the weights bar, an ordinary machine can become a super machine.

 Adding a high quality resistance band to a chest press machine allows you to be able to compensate for what should be the stronger portion of the exercise; the top two-thirds, by increasing the resistance during this portion.
-You are therefore not limited by your lack of strength during the stretched position off your chest, and pectoral muscle recruitment can be maximised throughout the entire movement.
+You’re therefore not limited by your lack of strength during the stretched position off your chest, and pectoral muscle recruitment can be maximized throughout the entire movement.

-✓ This is an advanced method of training, and should only be used with some experience.
-Strength bands come in a variety of colours.
+- This is an advanced method of training, and should only be used with some experience.
+Resistance bands come in a variety of strengths.

 This type of training is referred to as Variable Resistance Training, and can be useful for this purpose, as well as developing strength and power during certain movements, by adding resistance during the stronger portions of an exercise!

-If you haven’t got a pair of SLIDERS in your gym bag then go and buy a pair.
+If you haven’t got a pair of core sliders in your gym bag then go and buy a pair.
 They’re so cheap and versatile, and can inject a bit of life in to your training routine, plus it would mean that you could perform this exercise.

 If you think push-ups are easy then this exercise is for you.
 To be able to get in to double-digit reps with this exercise, nose to floor every time would be impressive.
 The Slider Press-Flye Combo is essentially a push-up on one side and a flye on the other.